telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 * Since Internet Explorer 11 was released in October 2013, look up the Q3 2013 SP2 (2013.3.1324) or a more recent Kendo UI version if you need support for it

 * Browsers in beta stage are not supported
+* Exporting a zoomed in/out page to PDF is not supported.
 * [Quirks mode](http://www.quirksmode.org/css/quirksmode.html) is not supported
 > Always specify a [DOCTYPE](http://reference.sitepoint.com/html/doctypes).
 Recommended doctypes include `HTML5`, `XHTML 1.1`, `XHTML 1.0 Strict` and `HTML4 Strict`.
 The `HTML4 Transitional` DOCTYPE fires the Quirks mode and should not be used. `XHTML 1.0 Transitional` works well in most cases, but may cause issues with the vertical positioning of icons.
 The correct syntax for [all doctypes](http://www.w3.org/QA/2002/04/valid-dtd-list.html) is provided on the [W3C website](http://www.w3.org/).